Power Mode

 Supported field types for grouping

-Grouping in the power mode grid is supported for all common property types, including both system and dynamic fields.
+Grouping in the Power Mode grid is supported for all common property types, including both system and dynamic fields.

 However, the following field types are not supported for grouping: